Skip to content

 Schedule: All sessions are held live via Zoom.
 All times are ET (New York time).

 The rapidly growing relevance of Machine Learning cuts across scientific disciplines in the humanities, social sciences, and natural sciences.
 It is increasingly used in research for predictive, explanatory, and exploratory purposes.
-In 2022 alone, Google Scholar found approximately 278,000 scientific publications that included the phrase “machine learning.”
+In the last 5 years, Google Scholar has found nearly 1.7 million scientific publications that included the phrase “machine learning.”

 This course provides a comprehensive introduction to machine learning.
-Topics include: cross-validation, model evaluation, variable selection, classification, prediction, and regression.
+Topics include: cross-validation, model evaluation, variable selection, classification, prediction, regression, and interpretation of machine learning models.

 More details about the course content